Corporations All Over Thailand Hire Teachers to Teach Corporate English (EFL) Classes

 It’s a great way to get to know students even more, and for the students to get to know the teacher.
 It also gives them more vocabulary to use if they are in a social situation and are asked about themselves.

 Weeks Eight and Nine – Instructions and Directions – Many corporate EFL students have problems with understanding directions and instructions in English.
 Basic directions for how to get places, directions around the office building, and instructions about how to do things like write emails, reports, client letters etc. are important and useful.

 Weeks Ten – Families and Friends – The family is the most important thing to many employees outside the US.
 It’s also important they should have this vocabulary and the English skills necessary to communicate about their families and friends in company social situations.
 Even the shyest student is often able to talk about their families, so this is usually a fun corporate English class.

 Weeks Eleven and Twelve – Telephone English – Learning how to conduct a short conversation on the telephone is difficult because, as you cannot see the other person’s lips moving, it is often more difficult for a student of corporate English to understand what is being said by a client or business associate.
 Both business English and social English should be covered so that the students will feel more confident speaking English on the telephone.

 Make sure each class is fun and that the teacher only talks speaks 10-20% of the time, with the students speaking 80-90% of the time.
 Cover the subjects using a combination of reading, writing and conversation, as well as role plays, dictation, games and anything else you think your students may have fun doing.

-These seven subjects are good starting points for a short corporate English as a Foreign Language (EFL) conversation class.
+These seven subjects are good starting points for a short corporate English as a Foreign Language (EFL) conversation class, with tons of activities possible within each subject.
 Add more if your course is longer.